 De Weerribben-Wieden National Park

 The national park is known as the largest continuous peat bog area in Northwestern Europe.
-Here, you will experience nature at its fines—from subtly getting your feet wet from the puddles, or perhaps take a boat ride by the lakes, a mysterious-looking swamp will peak your curiosity as well.
+Here, you will experience nature at its fines—from subtly getting your feet wet from the puddles, or perhaps take a boat ride by the lakes, a mysterious-looking swamp will pique your curiosity as well.
 Traipse into forests and flowery meadows that will make you feel so in touch with nature.
 If you love plants, you will find a nursery room that holds unique plants and animal species.
 If you’re not up to rough it up 100%, you can go sailing, cycling, and walking in the area.